 Water soluble wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums throughout the world.

 Cleaning brushes and equipment is easy with soap and water.

-Rigid supports, such as wood, are best for wax painting technique, but canvas and paper can also be used.
-Ceracolors can be applied onto other materials, such as paper, that are absorbent.
+Rigid supports, such as wood, are best for wax painting techniques, but canvas and paper can also be used.
+Ceracolors can be applied to other materials, such as paper, that are absorbent.

 Uncured paint has limited wet scrub resistance, especially in thick layers.
-This resistance increases when Ceracolors is fused by heat.
-Heat can be applied with a heat gun, hair dryer or kitchen torch.
+This resistance increases when Ceracolors are fused by heat.
+Heat can be applied with a heat gun, hair dryer, or kitchen torch.